T

 • Learn a few basic Spanish phrases; while English is spoken in tourist areas, locals appreciate the effort.

-• Consider purchasing a SUBE card for easy public transport use.
+• Consider purchasing a SUBE card for easy payment on public transport.

 Packing highlights